Royal Lao Army: Service dress uniforms

 Upon its formation at the early 1950s, ANL units were initially outfitted as were French CEFEO troops of the period – the basic Laotian Army working dress for all-ranks was the French Army's M1945 tropical light khaki cotton shirt and pants (Tenue de toile kaki clair Mle 1945).
 Modelled after the World War II U.S. Army tropical "Chino" working dress, it consisted of a shirt with a six-buttoned front, two patch breast pockets closed by clip-cornered straight flaps and shoulder straps; the short-sleeved M1946 shirt (Chemisette kaki clair Mle 1946), which had two pleated breast pockets closed by pointed flaps, or the "Chino"-style M1949 (Chemisette kaki clair Mle 1949) could be worn as an alternative in hot weather.
 Both shirt models' were worn with the matching M1945 pants, which featured two pleats at the front hips; the M1946 khaki shorts (Culotte courte kaki clair Mle 1946) were also worn in lieu.
 The "Chino" working uniform was initially furnished by France and later by the U.S. aid programs(together with locally produced copies), continued to be worn by RLA officers and enlisted men as a service dress or for walking-out with a khaki tie.

-A French-style, colonial-era white summer cotton dress uniform was initially worn by ANL officers for formal occasions, replaced in 1954 by an almost identical light khaki cotton version first adopted by senior officers serving in the ANL General Staff, and continued to be worn by their FAR successors until 1975.
-The new khaki dress consisted of an eight-buttoned tunic with a standing collar, provided with two breast pockets and two side pockets, all unpleated and closed by clip-cornered straight flaps, worn with matching khaki slacks.
-The tunic's front fly and pocket flaps were secured by gilt metal buttons bearing the FAR wreathed "Vishnu" trident.

-RLA Officers continued to wear the standard ANL summer service dress uniform in khaki cotton, which was patterned after the French Army M1946/56 khaki dress uniform (Vareuse d'officier Mle 1946/56 et Pantalon droit Mle 1946/56).
+RLA Officers continued to wear the standard ANL "summer" service dress uniform in khaki cotton, which was patterned after the French Army M1946/56 khaki dress uniform (Vareuse d'officier Mle 1946/56 et Pantalon droit Mle 1946/56).
 The open-collar jacket had two pleated breast pockets closed by pointed flaps and two unpleated at the side closed by either straight or pointed ones whilst the sleeves had false turnbacks; the front fly and pocket flaps were secured by gilt buttons.
 It was worn with a Khaki shirt and black tie on service dress.
+Two other variants of the RLA service dress uniform were adopted in the mid-1960s, a dark brown "winter" version was sometimes used during the rainy season, and a dark blue version was worn during overseas trips.

+Some RLA senior officers also adopted an Olive Green service and barrack dress uniform, consisting of a short-sleeved, beltless light bush jacket, which had two pleated breast pockets and two pleated side pockets, all closed by pointed or scalloped flaps, a five-button front fly and shoulder straps, and was worn with matching OG trousers.